adevrrc/adev-p2-notes/docs/windows-forms-apps/form.md

 ## Single-Document Interface

-A _Single-document Interface_ (SDI) is a graphical user interface, typically made up of single window (`Form` instance).
+A _Single-document Interface_ (SDI) is a graphical user interface, typically made up of a single window (`Form` instance).
 SDI applications can contain more windows, but the windows are independent of each other.

 ## Multiple-Document Interface